Plan9-Archive/antshill/doc/livecd.md

 * Grio customized rio integrates with hubfs and offers color selection and a customizable command in the menu

 The standard rio is launched by the default profile, but the "grio" command will create subrios using the customized ANTS grio.
 It offers several new features.
 It adds a "hub" command to the menu, which connects to whatever instance of hubfs is mounted at /n/hubfs.
 If none is mounted, it creates a new one.
 It adds the ability to add a custom command of your choice to the menu, by default /bin/acme. -x command -a flags/argument sets the custom command.
 The argument of -a cannot include spaces.
 Customizable colors are available and specified via their hex values.
-Check /sys/src/9/ants/frontmods/grio/README for full information.
+Check man grio for full information.
 Sample command to start a light blue grio with stats -lems in the menu:

 	grio-c 0x49ddddff -x /bin/stats -a -lems